levidurfee/do-alpha/docs/factory.md

-# doFactory
+# Factory

 Please make sure you first read the [getting started](getting-started.md) doc before trying anything else.
-You **MUST** set your DigitalOcean API Token as an environment variable in order for the `doFactory` to work.
+You **MUST** set your DigitalOcean API Token as an environment variable in order for the `Factory` to work.

 ## Creating

-The Create doFactory simplifies the creation of any action.
+The Create Factory simplifies the creation of any action.
 It currently only accepts the required parameters for the API to process the request.

 ### Example Usage